-- 1. Upon receipt of a naming or renaming proposal for any City Asset, the Department Director reviewing the naming or renaming proposal shall consider the following items in the review, including but not limited to, the following: - Submit the proposal to appropriate City historical staff to review the California Historic Resources Inventory Database (CHRID) to determine if the City Asset is a Designated Historical Resources with an assigned historic name; - Ensure that supporting information has been authenticated; - If the City Asset is a Designated Historical resource listed on the local, State or National Register of Historic Places, any on-site recognition shall comply with the U.S. Secretary of the Interior's Standards for the Treatment of Historic Properties and shall be reviewed and approved by the City's Historical Resources staff according to those standards; - Ensure compliance with Charter section (Mandatory Disclosure of Business Interests); - Consider the impact of the naming or renaming to the community; and - Consider the cost of implementation and signage, and identify the funding to cover such costs.
+Upon receipt of a naming or renaming proposal for any City Asset, the Department Director reviewing the naming or renaming proposal shall consider the following items in the review, including but not limited to, the following:

+- Submit the proposal to appropriate City historical staff to review the California Historic Resources Inventory Database (CHRID) to determine if the City Asset is a Designated Historical Resources with an assigned historic name; - Ensure that supporting information has been authenticated; - If the City Asset is a Designated Historical resource listed on the local, State or National Register of Historic Places, any on-site recognition shall comply with the U.S. Secretary of the Interior's Standards for the Treatment of Historic Properties and shall be reviewed and approved by the City's Historical Resources staff according to those standards; - Ensure compliance with framework (Policy) - Consider the impact of the naming or renaming to the community; and - Other City staff may review and provide input on the proposal for naming or renaming. - Consider the cost of implementation and signage, and identify the funding to cover such costs.